base-org/web/apps/base-docs/docs/tools/network-faucets.md

 ## LearnWeb3 Faucet

-[LearnWeb3 Faucet](https://learnweb3.io/faucets/base_goerli) is a multi-chain faucet by LearnWeb3.
-You can use the LearnWeb3 faucet to claim Base Goerli testnet ETH for free - one claim every 24 hours.
+[LearnWeb3 Faucet](https://learnweb3.io/faucets/base_sepolia) is a multi-chain faucet by LearnWeb3.
+You can use the LearnWeb3 faucet to claim Base Sepolia testnet ETH for free - one claim every 24 hours.

 :::info